NVIDIA/NeMo/README.md

 **175B configuration:**

 The 175B model uses the bf16 data type.
-It can be trained in about 27 days using 128 nodes with 8 GPUs per node.
+It can be trained in about 24 days using 128 nodes with 8 GPUs per node.
 The model includes 96 transformer layers, a hidden size of 12288, and 96 attention heads.
-The sequence length is 2048, and the optimizer is Adam.
-This model uses tensor parallelism of 8 and pipeline parallelism of 8.
+The sequence length is 2048, and the optimizer is Distributed Adam.
+This model uses tensor parallelism of 8 and pipeline parallelism of 16.
+This model uses interleaved pipeline scheduling, with a virtual pipeline chunk size of 6.
 For the details on all the parameters, see the 175b.yaml config file.

 To train a 175B GPT-3 model, modify the `conf/config.yaml` file to set: